-- distribution of materials by an attendee to other attendees of a school-sponsored meeting intended for adults and held after school hours; - distribution of materials by an attendee to other attendees of a community group meeting held after school hours in accordance with policy GKD(LOCAL) or a non-curriculum related student group meeting held in accordance with FNAB(LOCAL); or - distribution for electioneering purposes during the time a school facility is being used as a polling place, in accordance with state law.
+- Distribution of materials by an attendee to other attendees of a school sponsored meeting intended for adults and held after school hours. - Distribution of materials by an attendee to other attendees of a community group meeting held after school hours in accordance with policy GKD(LOCAL) or a noncurriculumrelated student group meeting held in accordance with policy FNAB(LOCAL). - Distribution for electioneering purposes during the time a school facility is being used as a polling place, in accordance with state law.